nextstrain/nextclade/docs/user/nextclade-web.md

 ![Select Gene](assets/web_click-gene.png)

 In sequence view, one can observe mutations in a particular gene.
-One of Nextclade's strengths is that nucleotide and amino acid changes are visualised in the tooltip in a codon-aware way as you can see in the example below
+One of Nextclade's strengths is that nucleotide and amino acid changes are visualised in the tooltip in a codon-aware way, as you can see in the example below

 ![Alignment tooltip](assets/web_alignment-tip.png)